 You won’t find the term “refugee” in the Bible.
-But the Word of God has plenty to say about called “strangers” and “sojourners” or “foreigners” in our translations.
+But the Word of God has plenty to say about people called “strangers” and “sojourners” or “foreigners” in our translations.

 For instance, the book of Ruth is about a widow from the tribe of Moab who chooses to accompany her mother-in-law, Naomi, back to Israel and live there with her.
-In Ruth 2:10 we see her ask Boaz, in whose field she is gleaning, “Why have I found such favor in your eyes that you notice me — a foreigner?”
+In Ruth 2:10, we see her ask Boaz, in whose field she is gleaning, “Why have I found such favor in your eyes that you notice me — a foreigner?”
 She understands her status as being outside the tribe of Israel.

-“Sojourners” are people who are temporarily living in Israel or just traveling through the country.
+“Sojourners” are people who are temporarily living in Israel or traveling through the country.

-Today’s strangers and sojourners
+Today’s strangers, foreigners, and sojourners

 We use many different terms today for what the Bible calls strangers, foreigners, and sojourners.
 Here are a few: